Chia-Network/chia-dev-guides/guides/crash-course/cats-offers-nfts.md

 <details>
 <summary>Exercise</summary>
 To get some practice, create an offer to trade your CAT for some Chia or another CAT.
 You can share this file with others, or you can accept it yourself to see how the process works.

+If you are looking for more practice, you can work with offers on mainnet to trade real assets.

 </details>